 Choosing a major

-You do not need to declare a major until late in the sophomore year, so take time to explore different areas of study.
+You do not need to declare a major until the sophomore year, so take time to explore different areas of study.
 You will satisfy many requirements along the way and build a broad foundation in the liberal arts that will serve you well in any career.

 General education requirements